Project31/project31.github.io/pine64.md

 The Pine64 board should be able to run Aarch64/ARM64 images.
 The official Centos-7 supports these images at <http://mirror.centos.org/altarch/7/isos/aarch64/>.
 Unfortunately currently that kernel does not run as is on the Pine64.
-However there are really great instructions by [Uli Middelberg](https://github.com/umiddelb/aarch64/wiki/Install-CentOS-7-on-your-favourite-ARMv8-ARM64-AArch64-board) how to fix this.
-Alternative you can download a ready to go image from [mypine64.com](https://www.mypine64.com/forums/viewtopic.php?f=30&t=5).
+However there are really great instructions by [Uli Middelberg](https://github.com/umiddelb/aarch64/wiki/Install-CentOS-7-on-your-favourite-ARMv8-ARM64-AArch64-board) how to on how to use a Pine64 ready kernel with the aarch64 centos distribution.
+Alternative you can download a ready to go image we have prepared from the releases section at <https://github.com/Project31/project31.github.io/releases>:

 ![Pine64](https://cdn-images-1.medium.com/max/800/1*rzKvW06sxv6u-hblFgmEhw.jpeg)